mmvrstudio/Budget_Tracker_MongoDB_Atlas/README.md

 ## Progressive Web Application, PWA | My Budget Tracker

 ### Description
-    The easiest way to track your expenses is with a Budget Tracker!
-The user is able to access the input information at any time even offline.
-Their info is stored in the app.
+    This budget tracker is the easiest way to track your expenses, anytime, anywhere, specially if you're offline!
+The user is able to access the input information even without internet connection.
+Their info is stored in the app and when it goes back online it recognizes all the changes made offline.
+Amazing syncronization!

 ### Deployed Application:
     https://mypwabudgettracker.herokuapp.com/